dask/dask/docs/source/bag.rst

 Example
 -------

-We commonly use ``dask.bag`` to process unstructured or semi-structured data.
+We commonly use ``dask.bag`` to process unstructured or semi-structured data:

 .. code-block:: python